Managing HPE BIOS resources

 HPE Support Center.

-Depending the server you are focusing on,
+Depending on the server you are focusing on,

 enter a string similar to this one in the search box of

-the HPE Support Center: RESTful API BIOS Schemas/Registries dl365
+the HPE Support Center: `RESTful API BIOS Schemas/Registries dl365`.

-file that suites your needs and extract
+Download the Schemas/Registry `.zip` file that suites your needs and extract

 its content.

-Drill down to the RegistryStore/en
+Drill down to the `RegistryStore/en` subdirectory and retrieve

-property for each Bios attribute.
+the `DefaultValue` property for each Bios attribute.

-The following example retrieves the Bios default values (and other properties) from a DL385 Gen11 server (A55) Bios registry file downloaded from the HPE Support site.
+from a DL385 Gen11 server (A55) Bios registry file downloaded from the

 jq '.RegistryEntries.Attributes[] | {AttributeName, ReadOnly, Type, MenuPath, DefaultValue}'\